Skip to main content

 Once a lead passes through your campaign filters, it’s ready to be sent to a buyer.
 In LeadExec, each buyer is set up as a Client.

 A Client account defines who receives leads and includes their contact info, billing details, and access to the Client Portal.
-You can create as many clients as you need and customize settings for each.
+You can create as many clients as you need and customize their settings.

 NOTE: You can save time by using our AI Assist feature, which helps you tackle the entire process of creating one or more clients and setting up their Delivery Accounts and Methods in just a few minutes.